-If your goal is to play with friends, you’ll basically have to play the game through twice.
-Anything you do in a hosts world will only be for their game.
+If your goal is to play with friends, you’ll have to play the game twice.
+Anything you do in a host’s world will only be for their game.
 Nothing you do there will affect your world in any way.

-To play through the entire game co-op, you have to complete the area and bosses both on your game and your friend’s game.
+To play through the entire game co-op, you must complete the area and bosses both on your game and your friend’s game.
 Many people have voiced their opinions on this, saying it ruins the fun of playing the game with friends.

 Single-player Dark Souls is the purest form of the game you can get.
-Playing with friends does make it much easier than normal, but it can still be a challenge.
+Playing with friends makes it much easier than normal, but it can still be challenging.

 The best way to play with friends while making sure random people can’t join is with Password Matching.